BallAerospace/cosmos-website/_docs_v5/1_getting_started/installation.md

 </div>

 <div class="note info">
-  <h5>Classified Installation</h5>
+  <h5>Offline Installation</h5>
-  <p style="margin-bottom:20px;">If you're building in a classified environment or want to use a private Rubygems, NPM or APK server (e.g. Nexus), you can update the following environment variables: RUBYGEMS_URL, NPM_URL, APK_URL, and more in the <a href="https://github.com/BallAerospace/COSMOS/blob/master/.env">.env</a> file.
+  <p style="margin-bottom:20px;">If you're building in a offline environment or want to use a private Rubygems, NPM or APK server (e.g. Nexus), you can update the following environment variables: RUBYGEMS_URL, NPM_URL, APK_URL, and more in the <a href="https://github.com/BallAerospace/COSMOS/blob/master/.env">.env</a> file.
 Example values:</p>

   <p style="margin-left:20px;margin-bottom:20px;">
     ALPINE_VERSION=3.15<br/>